Department of History Courses

 HIST 300 -- Eras in American History -- 3 credits (every Fall)

 This course provides students the opportunity to study a definite chronological period in American history.
 Students will be able to gain more insight into the complexities of historical change by assessing the political, social, and economic factors that affected specific decades or eras.
 This class is intended to provide more detail and analysis regarding those topics than can be gained during a survey course.
 Under different subtitles the course may be repeated for credit.
-Possible topics include: The 1960s, The Civil War, and The Roaring 20s.
+Possible topics include: The 1960s, The Civil War, The Roaring 20s, and America Now.

 HIST 320 -- Hands-On History -- 3 credits (even year Spring and Fall)